Updated: Jul 22

 I remember when each of our four children left for college.
 We were nervous, sad, anxious, and proud all at once!
 We did have a summary “making the most of college!” discussion with each of them.
-We wanted to remind them of some helpful life nuggets we hoped they took away from their childhood.
-The conversation did evolve for each child and the following article captures the gist of our advise.
+We wanted to remind them of the many life lessons we hoped they took away from their childhood.
+The conversation did evolve for each child and the following captures the essence of our advice.

 To our children - We love you.
 You are ready for the next step.
 We could not be more proud of you!
 Here are a few thoughts we hope you will find helpful.